taiyebnirjhar/taiyebnirjhar/README.md

 - 📫 How to reach me **taiyebnirjhor@gmail.com**

-- ⚡ Fun fact: **I'm 4.543 billion years old since there is no destruction or creation of matter.However my contribution to the earth is only 23 years**
+- ⚡ **I'm 4.543 billion years old since there is no destruction or creation of matter.
+However my contribution to the earth is only 23 years**

 <h3 align="left">Languages and Tools:</h3>